aviv-b/DbAlert/README.md

 ## Known issues
-- Email in gibberish - Make sure 'appSettings.json' file encoding is uft8.
+- Email in gibberish - Make sure 'appSettings.json' file encoding type is UTF8.
 - Any other issues will saved on 'log.txt' file.

 ## Recommendation